fwextensions/figma-await-ipc/README.md

 > A convenient `await`-able interface for messaging between the main and UI threads in a Figma plugin.

 Figma plugins typically use `postMessage()` to send messages back and forth between the threads, but managing those asynchronous events can be tedious.
-Now you can simply `await` the response to get a synchronous-style flow, like:
+With `figma-await-call`, you can simply `await` the response to get a synchronous-style flow, like:

 ```typescript
 const title = await call("getProperty", "title");